Summer Camp Coordinator

 Brittany Anna Mariposa

-Camps: Little Trackers, Midsummer’s Dream, Wilderness Skills
+Camps: Little Trackers, Wilderness Skills.

 Brittany is passionate in guiding future generations into respect and love for the environment, to move forward with loving kindness, and be woven in community.
 Brittany has worked in the field as an Outdoor Educator since 2011.
 Locally, she has been involved with Columbia Gorge Ecology Institute, Cascade Mountain School, Mid Valley Elementary School, Whitson Elementary School, Peace Village, and Little Oak Montessori.
 Her professional passions are balanced with deep fulfillment in teaching & practicing Yoga, speaking Spanish, internationally traveling, backpacking, drinking tea, dancing, singing, and receiving wisdom under starlight, around a campfire, or in a glorious body of water.